-Editors from across Canada (and around the world) gathered in Halifax, Nova Scotia on a beautiful weekend last month for the annual Editors Canada conference.
+Editors from across Canada (and around the world) gathered in Halifax, Nova Scotia on a beautiful weekend last month for the 2019 Editors Canada conference.
 The gathering marked the 40th anniversary of the organization.
 Here are just a couple of the themes that stood out for me over the weekend.

-Editing as a Profession
+Editing as a profession

 The 40th anniversary of Editors Canada (formerly the Editors’ Association of Canada) created an opportunity to take stock of editing as a profession in Canada and around the world.
 While you’d be hard pressed to find a member of the organization who doesn’t think we’re a profession, there are many different opinions on the extent to which editorial work should be further professionalized.